Top 9 Technologies in Human Behavior Research

 Combining facial expression analysis with technologies that monitor arousal (e.g., pupil dilation, EEG, or GSR) allow for further insights into the intensity of the expressed emotions.
 All you need to get started is a webcam and the appropriate software.

 Electromyography (EMG) records electric activity generated by muscle contractions.
 Whenever a muscle contracts a burst of electric activity is generated which propagates through adjacent tissue and bone and can be recorded from any neighboring skin areas.
 Importantly, EMG activity is linearly related to the amount of muscle contraction and the number of contracted muscles.

-However, EMG activity (as for instance recorded with the Shimmer EMG sensor) is even measurable when we do not display obvious actions, for example, when we control our body to not perform certain behaviors.
+However, EMG activity is even measurable when we do not display obvious actions, for example, when we control our body to not perform certain behaviors.
 This renders EMG an excellent technique to monitor cognitive-behavioral processing in addition to behavioral observations alone.

 The electrocardiogram (ECG) is mainly known from hospitals and medical environments, measuring heartbeats and rhythms for the initial diagnosis of cardiac diseases.
 ECG measures the electrical activity of the heart using electrodes placed in a circular fashion on the chest.

 These electrodes register the subtle electrical voltage changes on the skin that arise from the heart muscle.
 The signal output can then be interpreted as heart rate (units: beats per minute, bpm).
 Besides the electric ECG signal, optical heart rate (also referred to as photoplethysmogram or PPT) can be obtained by means of a finger or ear clip (for sure you have seen this device in movies or shows).
 Heart rate, either obtained via ECG or PPT, provides an excellent window into autonomous processes associated with arousal and emotional processing, and due to its ease of use and simple application it is finding its way into human behavior research.